 A man goes after what he wants.
 And most of the time (let’s be honest guys) what he wants is going to be that woman he’s attracted to whether he met her on the sidewalk or matched with her on one of the few hookup apps that work for guys.
 Sure, he’ll want money, to see his dreams achieved, to have meaning in his life, and so on.
 But throughout all of that, he’s going to be attracted to certain women.
 Maybe one.
 Maybe hundreds.
 Either way, he’s going to have to be able to go after them.

 If a man can’t go after women, he starts to overcompensate.
 It’s such a big area of his life, that if he even tries to neglect it, he’s just kidding himself.
 He’ll end up trying to impress them, befriend them, and do anything that’s safer than just outright expressing his interest.

-But why do guys struggle to go after women they’re attracted to.
+But why do guys struggle to go after girls they’re attracted to.